 I, of course, was the only one with a line in the water, but I had brought it from Bangkok and had hardly used it!
 The different colours of the reef take your breath away.

-Colorful fish and unusual-looking creatures all swim happily together without a care in the world.
-It was somewhat soothing.
-The sun came out, and the water calmed down; the divers were 10 meters under the sea, and snorkelers paddled the tops of the reef.
+Colourful fish and odd-looking animals swim together without a care.
+The sun came out, and the water calmed; divers were 10 meters underwater, and snorkelers paddled the coral tops.